 The GT Group is rather infamous, having been founded by British citizen Geoffrey Taylor, who was born in the small English town of Cleethorpes and emigrated to New Zealand in the 1960s.
-173 He claims to be both a Lord - Lord Stubbington - and a knight, having been
+He claims to be both a Lord - Lord Stubbington - and a knight, having been given the honorific title 'Sir' by the unrecognized Hutt River Principality in Australia, though he has been reportedly stripped both of this 'knighthood' and his Hutt River 'citizenship'.
+After his retirement, his sons ran GT Group.

 GT Group was registered in the South Pacific island of Vanuatu, and, according to Geoffrey's son, Ian Taylor, "was a small company that incorporated New Zealand companies" and a very small number of companies in five or six other jurisdictions, including Vanuatu.
-175 istered address of these four firms were care of the GT Group.
-178 A second scandal saw a GT-registered company, Bristoll Export, allegedly used in what has been described as the largest tax fraud scheme in Russian history, involving the alleged theft by Russian officials of tax that had been paid to the state by the investment firm Hermitage Capital Management.
-179 Hermitage has called for an investigation.

 As noted above, company services providers can often provide cover for unscrupulous characters.
 The GT Group even once advertised that it offers this service: "[Geoffrey Taylor] can act as Director and Shareholder for clients without arousing suspicion that he is a nominee only.
-In this way he can act as your front man and attract attention away from you."176
+In this way he can act as your front man and attract attention away from you."

 The GT Group can boast a superlative record in acting as a 'front man' for dubious individuals.
 According to a US money laundering case in which Wachovia bank settled with the Department of Justice, paying a US\$160 million fine, four New Zealand companies were alleged to have laundered the proceeds of Mexican cocaine smugglers.
-177